 Kemp Design Model

-The Kemp design model which has a nonlinear structure or a circular structure conveys that the design process is a continuous cycle therefore needs constant planning, design and evaluation to ensure quality instruction.
+The Kemp design model which has a nonlinear structure or a circular structure conveys that the design process is a continuous cycle, therefore, it needs constant planning, design, and evaluation to ensure quality instruction.

 This model includes 9 elements